butcherg/rawproc/README.md

 First, current rawproc requires a C++17 compiler. gcc 11 uses it by default; gcc >= 8 requires the -std=C++17 switch.   gcc is extensively tested;  clang has not been tested but would probably work.

-In order to build a basic rawproc, you need to install the following:
+In order to build a basic rawproc, you need to install the following (Ubuntu/Debian):

 <pre>
 sudo apt-get install libjpeg-dev libtiff-dev libpng-dev libwxgtk3.0-gtk3-dev liblcms2-dev libraw-dev liblensfun-dev libexiv2-dev